 Things to Watch out For

 The heat is the primary concern for the Brazos River, as temperatures can easily go over 100, but the wind can also be terrible.
+If the weather is windy it might be a good idea to try the Brazos River another day…the wind can be brutal.
 There are some wild animals that you can see every once in a while, but be cautious of rattlesnakes and scorpions.
 Besides this, there is not much to be worried about.
 Just make sure to stay hydrated and put on sun screen.
+I will mention that the Brazos River is by far the most populated river that I fish, meaning I see the most people on the Brazos River.
+It seems like a lot of people from the DFW come here for a weekend escape from the city.
+A lot of people also take canoe trips downstream.
+Try to get to the Brazos River early and you will be much better off.